-Exercises and drills are key parts of the College's emergency response management program.
+Exercises, drills and training are key parts of the College's emergency response management program.
 ATCPD is responsible for scheduling and oversight of emergency exercises.
 Exercises are developed based on an assessment of which areas of emergency response capability need testing and will include appropriate internal and external groups needed to effectively test the College's response.
-Exercises are conducted annually, or when there is a need for more training and can be unannounced or announced.
+Exercises/drills/training are conducted annually, or when there is a need for more training and can be unannounced or announced.

-Athens Technical College has Fire and Emergency Evacuation drills were conducted in November and December of 2021, on all four campuses.
+Athens Technical College has Fire and Emergency Evacuation drills were conducted in November and December of 2022, on all four campuses.

-Athens Technical College also has an Active Shooter Drill scheduled for completion at the Elbert campus in November 2021, in conjunction with Monroe Police Department.
-The drill will provide training for Athens Technical College Police Department and Elberton Police Department.
+Athens Technical College also has an Active Shooter Drill scheduled for completion at the Elbert campus in July 2023, in conjunction with Elberton Police Department.
+The drill will provide training for Athens Technical College Police Department and the Elberton Police Department.
 Additionally, the Monroe Police Department utilizes classroom space on the Walton Campus of Athens Technical College for departmental training throughout the year.
 The training conducted is varied and includes instruction and practical exercises on responding to active shooters.